Skip to content

 Written By Lily-Ann Arnott

-3 Handlebars Usage in Formbird
+3 Using Handlebars in Formbird

 Often the best and simplest way of deliveriing a particular requirement is via a Handlebars expression written within a Formbird template.
 For example:

-1. As shown above, the basic Handlebars expression {{document.lastName}} is an instruction to look up and use the value of the lastName field in the current Formbird document.
+1. As shown above, the basic Handlebars expression {{document.lastName}} is an instruction to look up and use the value of the lastName field in the context of the current Formbird document.

 2. The Handlebars built-in helpers described in Section 2.4 or Handlebars helpers defined by you can be used to incorporate logic within a Formbird template.